miklevin/MikeLev.in/_posts/2024-10-17-software-deployment-with-nix-flakes.md

 ## Fundamentially RAG-ified Web Framwork

-Me: Figure out the best way for me to incorporate RAG into this.
+**Me**: Figure out the best way for me to incorporate RAG into this.
 The system will eventually have the ability to receive uploaded files or simply access files on the system on which it resides.
 Additionally, I want every action the user takes to go into the data.
 Currently, the chatq function loops the LLM into many actions and it will soon know everything such as the state fields are toggled to and all the granular detailed actions a user can take through the plugin apps, menus and all UI.
 So we can keep pouring what users did into RAG retrieval.
 The types of files the system will digest are CSVs and probably a lot of text documents.
 All this could be suitable for model training and fine tuning later on, but in the sort term should go into a rag system so searches can improve and queries to the LLM regarding how to use the product continuously improve.
 Here's the program.

-o1-preview: To incorporate Retrieval Augmented Generation (RAG) into your existing application, you'll need to implement a system that can:
+**o1-preview**: To incorporate Retrieval Augmented Generation (RAG) into your existing application, you'll need to implement a system that can:

 1. **Ingest and index user actions and uploaded files** (CSVs, text documents).
 2. **Retrieve relevant context** from this data when a user interacts with the chatbot.